EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 Iterate the evaluation of a SAT solver, starting with one fragment and increasing fragments by one at each iteration, until a solution is found (solution is guaranteed to be minimal).

 ##### Publishing loose associations
 Fragmentation breaks associations among attributes.
 To increase utility of published information, fragments can be coupled with some associations in sanitized form.
-A given privacy degree of the association must be guaranteed $\to$ loose associations: associations among groups of values (in contrast to speciﬁc values).
+A given privacy degree of the association must be guaranteed $\to$ **loose associations**, that is, associations among groups of values (in contrast to speciﬁc values).

 Given two fragments $F_l$ and $F_r$, a loose association between $F_l$ and $F_r$:
 - partitions tuples in the fragments in groups;